HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 ## Introduction

-This chapter examines the rapidly evolving landscape of Content Delivery Networks (CDNs) in 2025, with particular focus on their role as HTTP protocol optimization.
+This chapter examines the rapidly evolving landscape of Content Delivery Networks (CDNs) in 2025, with an increased focus on their role as HTTP protocol optimization.
 CDNs fundamentally exist to solve HTTP delivery challenges at scale, from reducing TCP connection overhead through HTTP/2 multiplexing to eliminating head-of-line blocking via HTTP/3's QUIC transport.
 As HTTP protocols have evolved from HTTP/1.1's connection limitations to HTTP/3's advanced features, CDNs have served as the primary deployment vehicle, implementing these protocols years before origin servers adopt them.

 Modern CDNs optimize delivery across the entire spectrum of web content.
 For highly cacheable resources (static assets, public API responses, shared content), CDNs provide traditional caching benefits enhanced by advanced compression and modern format delivery.
 For content with limited cacheability (user-specific data, frequently updated APIs, personalized experiences), CDNs still deliver performance improvements through connection optimization, intelligent routing, and edge processing, reducing latency even when content cannot be cached.

-Our 2025 analysis reveals how CDNs are not merely content distributors, but sophisticated HTTP protocol processors that optimize every aspect of the request-response cycle: connection establishment, protocol negotiation, header optimization, response compression, and connection reuse across the full spectrum of web content cacheability.

-Building upon our comprehensive analysis from 2024, our 2025 analysis reveals shifts in protocol adoption, optimization strategies, and the emergence of new performance paradigms that are reshaping how content is delivered globally.
+Building upon our comprehensive analysis from 2024, our 2025 analysis reveals shifts in protocol adoption and optimization strategies.
 A key focus of this chapter is the maturation of HTTP/3 adoption, the rise of modern optimization techniques like Server-Timing transparency, and the sophisticated multi-layered approaches CDNs are taking to performance, security, and user experience.

-In 2025, we observe that CDNs have evolved beyond simple content delivery to become comprehensive optimization platforms that automatically implement best practices, enabling even smaller websites to benefit from enterprise-grade performance and security features.

 ## What is a CDN?